SqueezyDough/orbit-ai/README.md

 * At first, the orbit will only have planets which have >=5 properties in common.
 * Ais can explore a planet within their orbit.
 * Ais will then see that the planet has its own orbit.
-* Ais can connect with this orbit.
+* Ais can connect to this orbit.
 * This will firstly, connect both Ais and secondly synchronise both orbits, expanding both Ais field of view.

 #### Nice!
 But what's the point?